zzzprojects/Eval-SQL.NET/docs2/pages/getting-started/licensing.md

 END
 ```

-*"We recommend to always re-install the Eval-SQL.NET Script after enabling the license to ensure everything works if the server restart."*
+_We recommend to always re-install the Eval-SQL.NET Script after enabling the license to ensure everything works if the server restart._

 You can verify if the license is valid with the following command: